sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ## 7. Functions
 Functions are a core part of Scala's architecture; they let us abstract methods in multiple ways.
-Functions possess a wide variety of properties, and can be often declared using combinations of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) components.
+Functions possess a wide variety of properties and can be often declared using combinations of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) components.

 A function in Scala is defined using the keyword `def`